-- 1. Advise DAI to address the report's two internal control findings. - 2.
-Advise DAI to address the report's one noncompliance finding.
+1. Advise DAI to address the report's two internal control findings.

 Crowe discusses the results of the audit in detail in the attached report.
 We reviewed Crowe's report and related documentation.
 Our review, as differentiated from an audit in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, an opinion on DAI's Special Purpose Financial Statement.
 We also express no opinion on the effectiveness of DAI's internal control or compliance with the task order, laws, and regulations.
 Crowe is responsible for the attached auditor's report and the conclusions expressed in it.
 However, our review disclosed no instances in which Crowe did not comply, in all material respects, with generally accepted government auditing standards issued by the Comptroller General of the United States.